magnuslohne/Shallow-and-Deep-Learning-in-Credit-Scoring-/README.md

-# Shallow and Deep Learning in Credit Scoring - Master's Thesis
+# Shallow and Deep Learning in Credit Scoring
+## Overview

+This repository contains all code and analysis used for the Master's thesis.
+It includes data preprocessing, model training, evaluation, and interpretation.
+In addition, the code for generating plots and performing statistical tests are included.

 ## Project Structure